The-Monkeys-and-MAUD/laravel-silverstripe/README.md

 > The user you configure should have CREATE, ALTER, INDEX, DROP permissions so that Silverstripe can control the database structure.

+If you want to use a connection other than the default connection, then see the [Configuration](#configuration) section below to publish the package configuration into your project, then specify the connection name to use in your `app/config/packages/themonkeys/laravel-silverstripe/database.php` file (or an environment-specific file such as `app/config/packages/themonkeys/laravel-silverstripe/production/database.php`).

 ### Optional: create a Silverstripe cache folder